-With many graduates competing for the same, limited amount of jobs, particularly in the creative industries, it's important more than ever before to stand out from the crowd and secure that initial step onto the career ladder.
+With many graduates competing for the same, limited amount of jobs, particularly in the creative industries, it's never been more crucial to stand out from the crowd and secure that first step onto the career ladder.

 1. Tailor your CV to the position

 It might be time-consuming to adapt your CV for every job you apply for, but it will be well worth your efforts.
 Consider the bullet points in every job description and tailor your resume to adhere to those requirements.

 Do some research about the company you'll be meeting and prepare some decent questions to ask during the interview.
 It always impresses people if you ask things like: "I noticed you recently won the so-and-so account, what will you be doing there?".
 By asking the right questions, you'll show that you care and that will only impress the interviewer.